openepcis/epcis-repository-ce/README.md

-# OpenEPCIS Community Edition
+# OpenEPCIS – Community Edition

 Welcome to the **Community Edition** of **OpenEPCIS** — an open-source, container-friendly implementation of the [GS1 EPCIS 2.0](https://www.gs1.org/standards/epcis) standard.
-This repository provides the foundational components you need to deploy, develop, or extend a modern EPCIS repository in line with current GS1 visibility standards.
+This project provides a modern foundation for deploying, developing, or extending EPCIS repositories in line with GS1 visibility standards.

+> ✅ Optimized for JSON-LD, RESTful APIs, and real-time event capture
+> 🧪 Includes both stable (Community) and experimental (Research) editions
+> 🔧 Built on Kafka, Quarkus, OpenSearch, and container-native tooling

 ---